Royals return to winning ways with Jaiswal-Chahal show | Sports-Games

 Be it with his unorthodox reverse sweep to Rahul Chahar or lap-scoop off Rishi Dhawan or the classical drives, Jaiswal looked in total control in a 37-ball 56-run partnership with Devdutt Padikkal.

-Jaiswal finally departed after miscuing one to Arshdeep Singh giving a sigh of relief to Punjab but the equation was then reduced to an easy 49 off 35 balls.
+Jaiswal finally departed after miscuing one off Arshdeep Singh giving relief to Punjab but the equation was then reduced to an easy 49 off 35 balls.

-There was a bit of drama towards the end after tournament's best death overs seamer Arshdeep Singh (2/29) bowling a brilliant penultimate over giving just three runs and taking the wicket of Padikkal (31).
+There was a bit of drama towards the end after tournament's best death overs' seamer Arshdeep (2/29) bowling a brilliant penultimate over, giving just three runs and taking the wicket of Padikkal (31).

 Needing eight runs from the last over, Hetmyer struck a six to seal the chase with two balls to spare.